 C/A's delegation will share what they learned and experienced with their peers in Middle School.

 C/A's Parent Association has organized a special free screening of "Angst" for the evening of Thursday, November 15, 2018, in the C/A gym.
-C/A parents and students (grades 8-12) are invited to view the film and participate in the post-screening discussions.
+C/A parents and students (grades 8-12) are invited to view the film and participate in a post-screening discussion.

 Angst: Raising Awareness Around Anxiety is a documentary and virtual reality experience that looks at anxiety, its causes and effects, and what we can do about it.
 Angst features interviews with kids and young adults who suffer or have suffered from anxiety, and what they’ve learned.
 The film also includes experts charged with helping people manage their anxiety and those who focus on researching its causes and sociological effects while offering tools and resources that provide hope.

-Brian Razzino, Ph.D., a licensed clinical psychologist, will lead the parent discussion.
+Brian Razzino, Ph.D., a licensed clinical psychologist, will lead the post-screening discussion.
 Dr. Razzino has more than 20 years of experience working with children, families, and adults.

 Xavier, a Middle School student at C/A, was awarded a bronze certificate and cash award for his essay entry in the "For Love of Country" essay and poetry contest.